-Graduates will be prepared to organize, create, and manage organizations, or programs and projects, working to inspire and lead social change.
+Prepare to organize, create, and manage organizations, or programs and projects, working to inspire and lead social change.
 You can change the world and we can help you learn the skills to lead.

-*Students should plan their curriculum with at least three MBA courses and at least one PAX course:
+Students should plan their curriculum with at least three MBA/OLS courses and at least one PAX course:

 - OLS 510: Leadership and Management for the Common Good